NightOwl888/ICU4N/README.md

 8. Transliterator

 There are several other features too numerous to mention that are also functioning, but APIs are currently in flux between releases.
-There are also some known gaps in conversion between CultureInfo and ULocale.
 We have over 1600 passing tests, most failures are just due to missing dependencies.

-## Partially Functioning

-1. ULocale (we recommend using `System.Globalization.CultureInfo` only to set cultures/locales for the time being)

 ## NuGet Packages